reactjs/react.dev/content/docs/forms.md

 ## The select Tag

-In HTML, `<select>` creates a drop-down list.
+In HTML, `<select />` creates a drop-down list.
 For example, this HTML creates a drop-down list of flavors:

 ```html
 <select>